jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 For packages that use semver, you can pin a range of versions for your project.
 For example, if you pin `nodejs@20`, it will install the latest minor and patch version of `nodejs >=20.0.0`.
 You can update to the newest package version that matches your criteria by running `devbox update`.

 Whenever you run `devbox update`, packages will be updated to their newest versions that matches your criteria.
-This menas
+This means
 * Packages with the latest tag will be updated to the latest version available in our index.
 * Packages with a version range will be updated to the newest versions possible under that range